 The lowest point for Brem was when she and her husband were retested two weeks after they were diagnosed.
 Henry was cleared of the virus, but she still had it in her system.
 “I thought, what if I never hug my children and grandchildren again?” she says.
 It took a month before a negative test result showed she had fully recovered.

 The difficult experience inspired Brem and Wolf to find ways to help other women reduce their anxiety and sense of isolation.
-The Brem Foundation recently sponsored a Facebook Live conversation with a clinical psychologist on reducing anxiety at home, and it has more events planned.
+The Brem Foundation sponsored earlier this year a Facebook Live conversation with a clinical psychologist on reducing anxiety at home.

 “We want to remind people that there are similarities between breast cancer and COVID-19, both of which involve knowing the risks and being proactive, which can have a significant and life-saving impact,” Brem says.
 “The ideas of self-empowerment and self-help are very powerful.”